markstringer-dti/markstringer-dti.github.io/dti.md

 ### Feedback

-I decided to write this book in the open – "as working software".
+I decided to write this book in the open as "working software".
 And one of the joys of that is that I get feedback from real users.
 This feedback is from someone I've known for years.
 I'm not sure what is title is these days.
 But he's a senior tech guy who still writes software.
 Interestingly, what he has to say "drives home" the point I was just making about driving.
 It's not enough to have a clean windscreen.
 You have to look out of it.
 It's not enough to look out of the windscreen.
 You need to change your behaviour depending on what you see.
 There is nothing that can protect you from your own stupidity.

 > I've been reading Chapter 7 (The Swamp) and I have some observations that you may wish to write about.
 > Currently I am working at \[Huge Organisation\], where there is a dedicated department that does user research - lots and lots of it.
 All compliant with best practices.
 But....